Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Escalation is sometimes treated as a failure.
 It is not.

 A team may have authority to select technology from an approved catalog but discover that none of the supported options meets a regulatory requirement.
-Escalation is the correct response because the decision exceeds the team's mandate; it is not evidence that the team lacks autonomy.
+Escalation is the correct response because the decision exceeds the team's mandate.

 A useful escalation path defines the trigger, destination, required information, final authority, expected response time, and how the outcome becomes visible to others.